johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

         > Is the oil too hot?
 (Blockage at relief or check valves?
 Are they stuck?)
         > Look for too much IR heat indicating too much flow where there should be less and look for too little heat indicating too little flow where there should be more.

+3. Power issues:
-    9. Power issues: Does the machine have power?
+        > Does the machine have power?
 Where are the
         > Disconnects, Fuse Boxes, Electrical Cabinets, Power Switches,
         > Fuses, Breakers, and Overloads?
 Look these over.
 Exercise
         > overloads while power is off – sometimes this helps when
         > contacts and aux contacts are worn.
 Suspect loose wires at
         > terminals or loose terminal blocks.

+7. Heat issues:
-    10. Are the electrical parts too hot or too cool?
+        > Are the electrical parts too hot?
 Motors, Wires,
         > Connections, Fuses, Power supplies, the PLCs, or the VFDs too
         > hot?
 Check with an IR camera.
 Open doors and find ways to move
         > air.
 Blow dust out of drives and heat exchangers.
 Tighten